Synthesis Prize

 Consideration for the AJB Synthesis Prize:

 All Synthesis papers that are accepted for publication will be evaluated by a panel of judges, separate from the Synthesis Committee, and one paper will be selected for the AJB Synthesis prize.
-The author whose paper is selected will be awarded a $2,000 cash prize.
+The author whose paper is selected will be awarded a $2,000 cash prize and a one-year membership to the Botanical Society of America.

 The Botanical Society of America and the American Journal of Botany are committed to inclusive science that reflects disciplinary, human, and geographic diversity.
 Submissions are welcomed from applicants of all ethnicities, races, colors, religions, sexes, sexual orientations, gender identities, socioeconomic status, national origins, disabilities, ages, or other individual status.